 A: Determination of disability and accommodations is the role and function of SRC faculty.
 If you request verification of a student's eligibility for any disability‐related accommodations such verification will be in the form of a confidential letter written by an SRC counselor or specialist and delivered by the student or mailed directly to you.
 If the student is requesting testing accommodations, they will present you with a form that states the parameters of accommodations required.
 The SRC has a file for every student who is registered with the office and uses services.

 Q: Are all students with disabilities registered with SRC?

 A: No, it is likely that many students with disabilities have chosen not to be registered with the SRC or they may not have met the eligibility criteria for services.
-Students choosing not to be affiliated with the SRC may choose to speak directly with the Dean of Enrollment, Arvid Spor, to establish eligibility for accommodations.
+Students choosing not to be affiliated with the SRC may choose to speak directly with the Dean of Student Support Services to establish eligibility for accommodations.
 In either case, the student will approach faculty to request accommodations.

 Q: Why can’t I get a list of the students with disabilities who have registered for my class?

 A: Information about a student’s disability is confidential.
 It is the individual’s choice whether to ask for an accommodation or not, or how much to reveal about his/her disability.
 Faculty DO NOT have the right to ask students if they have a disability.
 For those students with documented disabilities, faculty DO NOT have the right to ask about the nature of the disability.